ikechiU/JavaMailer/README.md

             <version>2.3.1</version>
          </dependency>

-3. Optional but important create a .env file in the project root folder and add it in the .gitignore file
+3. Optional but important create a .env file in the project root folder and add the details below in it.
+Once done, open .gitignore file and add .env (i.e. write .env)

          EMAIL_ADDRESS=yourgmail@gmail.com
          PASSWORD=your-password